-Staff is recommending the DENIAL of the Small-Scale Future Land Use Map Series (FLUMS) amendment because it is not consistent with Land Development Code Section 2.3.3.B, which requires amendments to comply and be consistent with the Marion County Comprehensive Plan as well as the provisions of Chapter 163, Florida Statutes.
-Based on staff's analysis, the requested change of Land Use from existing Rural Land (RL) to Rural Activity Center (RAC) does not comply with Marion County Comprehensive Plan Policy 2.1.21: Rural Activity Center (RAC).
+Staff is recommending the DENIAL of the Small-Scale Future Land Use Map Series (FLUMS) amendment because it is not consistent with Land Development Code Section 2.3.3.B, which requires amendments comply and be consistent with the Marion County Comprehensive Plan as well as the provisions of Chapter 163, Florida Statutes.
+However, based on staff's analysis, the request of change Land Use from existing Rural Lan (RL) to Rural Activity Center (RAC) does not comply with Marion County Comprehensive Plan Policy 2.1.21: Rural Activity Center (RAC).